Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy

 To demonstrate that the Riemannian manifold better captures the energetic properties of molecular structures, we analyzed the correlation between geodesic distances and energy differences.
-The geodesic distances were computed using the geodesic interpolation method.
-Pearson correlation coefficients were calculated to assess the relationship between energy differences and these structural discrepancies.
-The correlations were calculated for 1,000 randomly selected pairs of molecular structures optimized by the MMFF and DFT methods from the QM9$_{\text{M}}$ dataset, whose energies were calculated by single-point DFT calculations.
-For comparison, we also consider the widely used measures RMSD and the mean absolute error of interatomic distances (D-MAE).
-The RMSD is a measure of the Euclidean distance between corresponding atoms in two molecular structures, averaged over all atoms and given as the square root of the mean of the squared distances.
-On the other hand, D-MAE computes the average deviation of interatomic distances in internal coordinates.
-A detailed method for the measurements is given in \cref{sec:measurement_details}.
+The geodesic distances were computed using the geodesic interpolation method, and the molecular energies were obtained by single-point DFT calculations.
+To assess the relationship between energy differences and structural mismatches, we used Pearson's correlation coefficient.
+The correlations were calculated for 1,000 randomly selected pairs of molecular structures, each optimized by the MMFF and DFT methods, respectively, from the QM9$_{\text{M}}$ dataset \cite{qm9m}.
+For comparison, we also considered the widely used root mean square deviation (RMSD) of atomic positions in Cartesian coordinates, as well as the mean absolute error of interatomic distances (D-MAE), shown in Supplementary Figure~4.
+The computational details of the measurements are given in \cref{sec:measurement_details}.